EricaAndreose/network_analysis/README.md

 # network_analysis
-Project's repository for Network Analysis exam.
+Project repository for Network Analysis exam dedicated to a urban study of Bologna's road graph.